top of page

 ARE YOU GUILTY OR GUILT-TRIPPED?

-I personally had a situation with a girlfriend where I was accused of guilt tripping her after a message I’d left.
-On the message I inquired how she was, wished her boyfriend a happy birthday, and then said I wasn’t sure why I hadn’t heard from them (they hadn’t returned a call from a previous message I had left a month earlier,) but I hoped they were okay.
-I wasn’t bitchy on the message, just wondering what happened.
-All of a sudden I’m a guilt tripper who is inconsiderate of their busy lives.
-I immediately apologized for something that was interpreted on her end, though I wasn’t quite sure what I said that computed into a guilt trip.
-And although she said she had never gotten the message I was referring to, she showed no concern that I didn’t know that end of it when I left the supposed guilt trip message.
-The fact of the matter was that they hadn’t returned my phone call in over a month, and what was I supposed to think?
-After all was said and done, her accusation hurt.
-It was as if she used the guilt trip term falsely to displace the facts, and reverse the heat of the matter onto the person that was genuinely concerned about what happened, making me question the friendship.
+I personally had a situation with a girlfriend, where I was accused of guilt-tripping her after a message I’d left.
+On the message, I inquired how she was, wished her boyfriend a happy birthday, and then said I wasn’t sure why I hadn’t heard from them and hoped they were okay, since they hadn’t returned a call from a previous 'hello' message a month earlier.
+I wasn’t "bitchy" on the message, just wondering what happened.
+But all of a sudden I’m a guilt-tripper who is inconsiderate of their busy lives.
+I immediately apologized for something that was interpreted that way on her end, though I still wasn’t quite sure what I said that computed into a guilt-trip.
+And although she said she had never gotten the previous message I was referring to, she showed no concern that I didn’t know that end of it when I left the supposed guilt-trip message.
+The fact was that I hadn't heard back from them in over a month, and how was I supposed know?

 Recent Posts